Discover the latest insights and how to future-proof your business with our 2023 Logistics Trends Report

 You can eliminate some of the nuisances that come from LTL shipments by:

-How Deliverr’s Time Guaranteed LTL solves these complexities
+How Flexport’s Time Guaranteed LTL Solves These Complexities

-Deliverr’s Time Guaranteed LTL freight model empowers you to confidently plan your business around LTL shipments by ensuring a timely arrival of freight.
-Deliverr’s dynamic fulfillment network means we can handle your LTL challenges, accurately predicting the transport of freight and ensuring it arrives on time.
+Flexport’s Time Guaranteed LTL freight model empowers you to confidently plan your business around LTL shipments by ensuring a timely arrival of freight.
+Flexport’s dynamic fulfillment network means we can handle your LTL challenges, accurately predicting the transport of freight and ensuring it arrives on time.

 Time Guaranteed LTL offers the following process that allows retailers to execute a plan that guarantees timely delivery:

-• Deliverr LTL will pick up any number of pallets within a 50-mile radius of our two coastal hubs in New Jersey and Los Angeles
+• Flexport LTL will pick up any number of pallets within a 50-mile radius of our two coastal hubs in New Jersey and Los Angeles

 • We transport pallets to one of our metro hubs in Chicago, Dallas Fort Worth, Atlanta, New Jersey, or Los Angeles